Team Profiles

-Dr. Stéphane (Steph) McLachlan, Professor
+Stéphane (Steph) McLachlan, Professor & Research Director

-Dr. McLachlan is a full professor and coordinator of the Environmental Conservation Lab at the University of Manitoba.
+Dr. McLachlan is a full professor and research director of the Environmental Conservation Lab at the University of Manitoba.
 He joined the Department of Environment and Geography in 2003, and has been working at the University of Manitoba since 1999.
 Before that he completed a PhD at York University and did a post-doctoral fellowship at the University of Northern British Columbia.

 Dr. McLachlan’s overall goal as an academic is to engage in research that at once makes contributions to the academic literature and benefits the livelihoods and environments of Indigenous and rural communities and other stakeholders; to be an engaging, progressive, and responsible teacher; and to be of meaningful service to the university and society as a whole.